 “Members of the Property Council of Australia want efficiency and accountability from their representatives at a local government level.
 As a very basic requirement, councils that choose to increase rates beyond CPI should be obliged to deliver a statement of reasons to rate payers, otherwise rates should be capped or pegged at no more than CPI.

-“If Tasmania is serious about kick-starting the economy, reducing the cost of living, and improving conditions for business, it must act urgently to reform the local government sector,” he said.
+“If our political leadership is serious about delivering continuous economic growth, reducing the cost of living, and improving conditions for business, it must act urgently to reform the local government sector,” he said.